How to Buy Rolls-Royce Shares UK in 2022 – A Beginner’s Guide

 Step 1: Search for Rolls-Royce Holdings (RR.L) shares

-On the eToro platform, use the search function to look for Rolls Royce or its ticker “RR.L”.
-In the search results, you will also see the names of other traders: the ability to browse other market participants is a key feature of eToro’s popular social trading platform.
+On the platform, use the search function to look for Rolls Royce or its ticker “RR.L”.
+In the search results, you will also see the names of other traders: the ability to browse other market participants is a key feature of popular social trading platforms.

 Step 2: Click “Trade” to get started

-Once you’re on the Rolls-Royce company page, you can browse the company’s newsfeed on eToro, its recent financials, and its share price performance.
+Once you’re on the Rolls-Royce company page, you can browse the company’s newsfeed on the platform, its recent financials, and its share price performance.

-Using your own money or eToro’s free demo account (for paper trading), click “Trade” to open the trading window and specify your order direction, type, amount, and any other options.
+Using your own money or a free demo account (for paper trading), click “Trade” to open the trading window and specify your order direction, type, amount, and any other options.